TimLukaHorstmann/ContactSphere/README.md

 2. Open `http://localhost:8080` in your browser
 3. Click "Connect Google" to authenticate
 4. Grant read-only access to your contacts
-5. Click "Refresh" to sync your contacts
+5. Click "Refresh Google" to sync your contacts
+6. Click "Sync LinkedIn" to enrich contacts with LinkedIn data
-6. Explore the graph and list views!
+7. Explore the graph and list views!
-7. Use "Backup" button to download your data locally
+8. Use "Backup" button to download your data locally

 ## Architecture